Yiyun Li's Haunting and Courageous 'The Deaths and Lives of Two Sons'

 Did Li's piece help me make better sense of my younger brother's death all those years ago?
 I honestly don't know.
 But it did something perhaps more important.
 It gave me a deeper, clearer window into the immensity of my parents' loss and their deep sorrow, a view I've often struggled to hold in full.

-Li's piece will pinch you in places you didn't know you could feel.
-I can understand why those untouched by this kind of grief or those in the unfortunate position of having to bear witness to it up close may shy away from The Deaths and Lives of Two Sons, but I believe we owe this brave woman our attention.
-If only to sit beside her, place a hand gently on her shoulder, and let her know that even in a world without Vincent and James, she is not, nor will she ever be, alone.
+Li's piece will hit you in places you didn't know you could feel.
+I understand why people might shy away from "The Deaths and Lives of Two Sons"—whether they've been spared this kind of grief or forced to witness it up close.
+But we owe this brave woman our attention.
+If only to sit beside her, place a hand on her shoulder, and let her know that even in a world without Vincent and James, she is not alone.

 Respectfully.